fedepaol/fedepaol.github.io/source/_posts/2018-10-27-fast-messaging-with-nats-and-go.markdown

  - nats
  - talks
 ---

+## This is the first post of a lot of things:

+- not counting the "a new chapter" post, it's the first technical post after a lot of time (namely since having my second child ~1.5 years ago)
+- it's the first *non android* post
+- it's the first (and I hope not the last) Go / distributed systems post
-This is the first post-android post, a follow-up to the talk *Fast messaging with Nats and Go* I gave at [golab 2018](golab.io).
+- it's the first of a serie of posts, following up the talk *Fast messaging with Nats and Go* I gave at [golab 2018](golab.io).

-### The slides
+### The slides of the talk:

 <script async class="speakerdeck-embed" data-id="001030954dc6483285e47ccf4906a7d0" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ### Nats
 Nats is a messaging system hosted under the [CNCF](www.cncf.io) umbrella, which is an *open source software foundation dedicated to making cloud native computing universal and sustainable*.
 It's my place-to-go while looking for software related to distributed systems.
+I am just a user of Nats reporting my experience and my understanding of how it works.
+What follows might be inaccurate or wrong :-)

 ### Why messaging